HolliShake/envx/README.md

 # DTO-ENVX

-## A dynamic environment variable evaluator with a custom language and vm.
+## A dynamic environment variable evaluator that compiles to bytecode (simple array of bytes or not 😄) with a custom language and vm.

 ### Support
 - [x] Vite support